omegaml/omegaml/docs/source/admin/architecture.rst

   the need to transfer the data to the worker instance first.

-omegaml is composed of the following main components:
+omega|ml is composed of the following main components:

 Core components
 ---------------